-Tumors are groupings of abnormal cells that cluster together to form a mass or lump.
-When a tumor develops in the liver, the organ is unable to function properly.
+Tumors happen when abnormal cells form a mass or growth.
+If a tumor develops in the liver, the liver can't work as it should.

 Types of Tumors

-Hepatoblastoma is most common in babies and very young children (usually younger than 3).
-When detected early, this type of cancer usually responds well to treatment.
+Hepatoblastoma is most common in very young children (usually younger than 3).
+When found early, this type of cancer typically responds well to treatment with chemotherapy and surgery.

-Early on, a child with a benign or malignant liver tumor might have few symptoms — or none at all.
-As the tumor grows, however, the following symptoms may develop:
+Early on, a child with a liver tumor might have few symptoms — or none at all.
+As the mass grows, however, these symptoms may develop:

 - a lump that can be felt in the abdomen, or a swollen abdomen

-- pain on the right side of the abdomen, where the liver is located (if the tumor is pressing on nerves or muscles, this pain may extend upward and back)
+- pain on the right side of the abdomen, where the liver is (if the tumor is pressing on nerves or muscles, pain may extend upward and back)